Out-of-sample error estimate for robust M-estimators with convex penalty: Introduction

-where $\hat S =\{j\in[p]:\hbeta_j\ne 0\}$ is the active set and $\hat I = \{i\in [n]: \psi'(y_i-\bx_i^\top\hbbeta) > 0\}$ is the set of inliers.
-Explicit formulae are also available for the Elastic-Net penalty $g(\bb)=\lambda\|\bb\|_1 + \mu\|\bb\|_2$ for any loss $\rho$.
-For general choices of $(\rho,g)$, the derivatives can be approximated by a Monte Carlo scheme. \item The estimate is valid under mild assumptions, namely: $\psi$ is $1$-Lipschitz, $p/n\le \gamma$ for some constant $\gamma$ independent of $n,p$ and that either (i) the penalty function $g$ is $\mu$-strongly convex, (ii) the loss $\rho$ is strongly convex and $\gamma<1$, (iii.a) $\smash{\hbbeta}$ is the Lasso with square loss with a sparse $\bbeta$, or (iii.b) $\smash{\hbbeta}$ is the $\ell_1$ penalized Huber $M$-estimator together with an additional assumption on the fraction of corrupted observations and sparsity of $\bbeta$.
-No isotropy assumption is required on $\bSigma$, and no prior distribution is required on $\bbeta$. \item The proof arguments provide new avenues to study $M$-estimators in the regime $p/n\to\gamma'$.
-The results rely on novel moment inequalities that let us directly bound the quantities of interest.
-These new techniques do not overlap with arguments typically used to analyse $M$-estimators when $p/n\to\gamma'$ such as or leave-one-out approaches \cite{el_karoui2013robust,karoui2013asymptotic,el_karoui2018impact}, Approximate Message Passing (AMP) \cite{bayati2012lasso,donoho2016high,bradic2015robustness,wang2017bridge,celentano2019fundamental,gerbelot2020asymptotic}, or the Gordon's Gaussian Min-Max Theorem (GMT) \cite{stojnic2013framework, thrampoulidis2015lasso, thrampoulidis2018precise,miolane2018distribution}. \item In the special case of the square loss, our estimate of the out-of-sample error coincides with previous estimates for the Ordinary Least-Squares \cite{leeb2008evaluation}, for the Lasso \cite{bayati2012lasso,bayati2013estimating,miolane2018distribution} and for $\hbbeta=\mathbf{0}$ \cite{dicker2014variance}.
-Our results can be seen as a broad generalization of these estimates to (a) arbitrary covariance, (b) general loss function, including robust losses, and (c) general convex penalty.
-For the square loss, our results also yield generic estimates for the noise level and the generalization error $\E[(\bx_{new}^\top\hbbeta - Y_{new})^2 | (\bX,\by)]$. \end{itemize}
+The estimate is valid under mild assumptions, namely: $\psi$ is $1$-Lipschitz, $p/n\le \gamma$ for some constant $\gamma$ independent of $n,p$ and that either (i) the penalty function $g$ is $\mu$-strongly convex, (ii) the loss $\rho$ is strongly convex and $\gamma<1$, (iii.a) $\smash{\hbbeta}$ is the Lasso with square loss with a sparse $\bbeta$, or (iii.b) $\smash{\hbbeta}$ is the $\ell_1$ penalized Huber $M$-estimator together with an additional assumption on the fraction of corrupted observations and sparsity of $\bbeta$.

+The proof arguments for the main theorem in \Cref{sec:main} below provide new avenues to study $M$-estimators in the regime $p/n\to\gamma'$.
+The results rely on novel moment inequalities (cf. \Cref{big_cor} below) that let us directly bound the difference between quantities of interest (e.g., the out of sample error) and their estimates.
+These new techniques do not overlap with arguments typically used to analyse $M$-estimators when $p/n\to\gamma'$ such as Approximate Message Passing (AMP) \cite{bayati2012lasso,donoho2016high,bradic2015robustness,wang2017bridge,celentano2019fundamental,gerbelot2020asymptotic}, or the Gordon's Gaussian Min-Max Theorem (GMT) \cite{stojnic2013framework, thrampoulidis2015lasso, thrampoulidis2018precise,miolane2018distribution}.